nealalan/LAB-AWS_webserver_via_terraform/README.md

 ```

 ## Setup Credentials
-Use the keys created in AWS IAM.
+Add the keys created in AWS IAM to your ~/.aws/credentials file.
 ```bash
 $ cd
 $ mkdir .aws